ISSOtm/hUGEDriver/Documentation/effects.md

 Sets the channel's volume to a given value.

+**WARNING:** Using this FX without playing a note on the same row will trigger a hardware bug!

 **Argument format:** The volume to set the channel to, shifted right four times.
 The low 4 bits **must** be reset!

 ## D - Free slot